Lady Macbeth Monologue (Act 1, Scene 5) | Shakespeare Unpacked

 Macbeth is one of Shakespeare’s great tragedies, full of murder and madness.
 The play is set in Scotland and follows the downfall of army General and hero Macbeth.
 After meeting three witches who prophesise his rise to the throne, he reports this information to his wife, Lady Macbeth, who convinces him to murder the current King, Duncan.
 Their plotting does lead to their rule; however, as they become overwhelmed by their ambition, and in Lady Macbeth’s case, the madness of guilt, their actions eventually lead to their downfall.

-After learning of the witches’ prophecy, Macbeth receives the title of ‘Thane of Cawdor’ from King Duncan.
+After learning of the witches’ prophecy, Macbeth is promoted to ‘Thane of Cawdor’ by King Duncan.
 Becoming Thane of Cawdor was the first part of the prophecy, and this convinces him that the witches may have been telling the truth.
 Shaken, but fuelled by the first hint of desire to be King, Macbeth writes to his wife to inform her of what has happened.
 Lady Macbeth, who receives the letter at their castle, becomes determined to take the crown by any means necessary.
 In this particular scene, a servant enters and tells her that King Duncan and Macbeth are both travelling back to the castle.
 She tells the servant to prepare for their arrival and, once he has left, begins this soliloquy:

 Original Text